 On the other hand, mining creates new coins that would be released into the public ledger or blockchain.

-Using a Proof of Stake algorithm, you will purchase cryptocurrency and hold them in a virtual wallet for a specific amount of time.
+Using a Proof of Stake algorithm, you will purchase cryptocurrency and hold it in a virtual wallet for a specific amount of time.
 It would be similar to a fixed deposit in a traditional bank.
 In return, you will get an interest deposit.

 Are These The Only Consensus Mechanisms?